camaraproject/Commonalities/README.md

 ## Status and released versions
-* Release 0.6.0 of guidelines and assets for Fall 25 CAMARA APIs is available with the [r3.3 tag](https://github.com/camaraproject/Commonalities/tree/r3.3)
+* Version 0.6.0 of guidelines and assets for Fall25 meta-release of CAMARA APIs is available with the [r3.3 tag](https://github.com/camaraproject/Commonalities/tree/r3.3)
 * Previous releases and pre-releases are available in https://github.com/camaraproject/Commonalities/releases

 For changes see [CHANGELOG.md]([CHANGELOG.md](https://github.com/camaraproject/Commonalities/blob/main/CHANGELOG.md).